 Don’t Wait at the Deli

 We always prefer to get freshly sliced meats over pre-packaged.
 They tend to taste better and have fewer preservatives in them.
 The only thing I don’t like…. waiting forever to get my freshly sliced deli products.
-A lot of times, Justin and I both go to the store either while the boys are at preschool or we bring them with us.
+A lot of times, Justin and I both go to the store either while the boys are at school or we bring them with us.
 If we are both there, he usually waits at the deli while I do the rest of the shopping.
 Most of the time, I am almost done by the time he finds me.

 Last time I went grocery shopping, it was just Tyler and me.
 The store was not very busy, and there was no one else at the deli.
 I told the lady behind the counter what I wanted, and she asked me for my entire list of deli selections.
 Then she said it would take a little while, to come back in about 15 minutes.
 I had never thought about that before!
 Now when I go by myself, if it isn’t busy, I’ll ask if I can give my entire order and come back when I’m done shopping to grab it.
 I’ve never been told no and it saves so much time!